una/personal-goals/happy-moments/happy-moments.md

 12/18/2015
 ---
 Today Chris and I recorded a parody on "Time of Your Life" about the state of Front-End Dev life after work.
 It was great :)

+12/19/2015
+---
+I went on a long jog today -- about 6 miles around Lady Bird Lake.
+And it was so nice out despite it being mid-December.

+12/20/2015
+---
+I made a last minute decision to see Star Wars tonight and Dan joined.
+It was so good!
+And then we hung out and chatted in the parking lot till 1 AM.